wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

     + `password` → `./password.txt`

 + To save edited lists:
-    + It is done when users type `bye`, which signals the end of the program.
+    + It is done when users type `bye` or after keyboard interrupts (i.e.Ctrl-c), which signals the end of the program.
-    + The lists are serialised to a user-editable format in their respective files.
+    + The lists are saved to a user-editable format in their respective files.

 + To load saved lists:
   + It is done upon program startup, when `Wiagi` is constructed.
-  + Within `Wiagi` constructor, it will create a new instance of `Storage`, which will then de-serialise the data at the `incomes` and `spendings` file paths to an `IncomeList` and `SpendingList` respectively.
+  + Within the `Wiagi` constructor, it will create a new instance of `Storage`, which will then load the data at the `incomes` and `spendings` file paths to an `IncomeList` and `SpendingList` respectively.
   + `Wiagi` will then retrieve the lists in `Storage` to initialise its lists.
   + Data corruption in the file triggers an exception, often due to user-editing errors.